WenxingDeng/wenxingdeng.github.io/researches.md

 ---
 ## <i class="fa fa-cubes" aria-hidden="true"></i> Projects

+* **Multimodal Question Answering**

+  - Analyzed and visualized limitations SOTA Visual Question Answering(VQA) datasets in Python including VQA-2.0, GQA and TallyQA, and created an unbiased VQA dataset.
+  - Explored and compared different SOTA cross-modality models on AWS EC2 including ViLT and LXMERT, and ran tests on current VQA benchmarks to evaluate the shortcomings of of the models.
+  - Made in-depth error analysis on LXMERT and ViLT's performance, and generated specific types of questions that existing baselines have weak performance in after introducing scene graph generation module and instance mask generation module to the baselines.
+  - Designed an end-to-end question answering system that can utilize auxiliary tasks including instance segmentation and scene graph generation to learn better representations in images based on existing baseline models.

 * **Tracking Semantic Evolutionary Changes in Large-Scale Medical Knowledge Bases**

   - Developed an advanced reasoning approach to tracking the semantic difference in the meanings of medical terms between different versions of medical knowledge bases.